Lump sum lifetime mortgage vs drawdown lifetime mortgage

 Lump sum lifetime mortgage

-With our lifetime mortgages you could release from £10,000 to £1.5 million, depending on your personal circumstances.
+With our lifetime mortgages you could release from £15,000 to £1.5 million, depending on your personal circumstances.

+When you complete your lifetime mortgage, you’ll receive all your tax-free cash in a single lump sum.
 This can be ideal if you have several expenses to cover at once, such as repaying an existing mortgage, gifting to a family member and home improvements.
+A lump sum lifetime mortgage could cost more over time as interest is applied to the full release amount from day one.

 Drawdown lifetime mortgage

-With a drawdown lifetime mortgage, you still get access to tax-free money and again there are typically no monthly repayments to make unless you choose to.
-However, instead of receiving your funds in one lump sum, you can take the money as and when you need it following an initial release of at least £10,000.
+However, instead of receiving your funds in one lump sum, you can take the money as and when you need it following an initial release of at least £15,000.

 This could be suited to you if you don’t need all your money upfront and want access to cash later down the line.
 It could also work out cheaper – as you only pay interest on the money you release and at the time you receive it, meaning you’re not paying interest on cash you don’t need.
-It’s worth noting, though, that the interest rate applied to any drawdowns you make will be the prevailing rate at the time, not the rate you initially secured.

 Reducing your cost of borrowing